top of page

 3. Freeze Damage

-Oklahoma winters may not be brutal, but even one hard freeze can cause major pipe bursts, especially in crawlspaces or exterior walls.
+Oklahoma winters can be mild, but even one significant freeze can cause major pipe bursts, particularly in crawlspaces or exterior walls.

 What helps: